bmoredrew/aws-saa-notes/AWS_Fundamentals/EC2.md

 EC2 is a service that's by default and one that uses VPC networking.

-EC2 is AZ resilient, meaning our EC2 instance is likely to fail if the AZ its located in fails.
+EC2 is **AZ resilient**, meaning our EC2 instance is likely to fail if the AZ its located in fails.

 EC2 offers temporary data storage inside of _instance store volumes_ as well as persistent storage volumes using _Amazon Elastic Block Store_ (Amazon EBS).